 By Tim Lambert

-In Israelite society the father had authority over his family.
+In Ancient Israel the father had authority over his family.
 He could divorce his wife if he wished.
 He could also arrange marriages for his children.
 People in Israel got married very young.
 A girl could marry when she was 12.

 In Ancient Israel some women were businesswomen.
 Proverbs describes an ideal wife.
 The writer says ‘She considers a field and buys it’.
 As well as making clothes for her family the ideal woman sells clothes to merchants.

 The Greeks worshiped goddesses as well as gods.
 Greek women took part in religious festivals but they did not participate in politics or warfare.

 In a wealthy family women were women were kept apart from men.
 They were usually confined to the back or upper part of the house.